ubccpsc/310/project/Deliverable1.md

      * containing the ids of all currently added datasets upon a successful add.
      * The promise should reject with an InsightError describing the error.
      *
+     * If id is the same as the id of an already added dataset, the dataset should be rejected and not saved.
+     *
      * After receiving the dataset, it should be processed into a data structure of
      * your design.
 The processed data structure should be persisted to disk; your
      * system should be able to load this persisted value into memory for answering